 After 7 years of raising brand awareness, Nike decided to implement some changes.
 First of all, they have made the logo more modern and gave it a better proportion.
 Nike designers changed the font to Futura Bold Condensed Oblique with minor other alterations.
-Why did Phill and Bill change the identity of a brand that has been taking 50% of all sports goods and clothing of those times?
+Why did Phill and Bill change the identity of a brand taking 50% of all sports goods and clothing of those times?
 Just to make more!

 Since the naming and logo were mixed, the founders decided to modify the identity and make it more memorable and comprehensive.
 They put the naming above the swoosh to be easily readable and united the last letter with the tail.
-Also, big letters were used to make it more ‘shouting’ so the brand design can be easily noticeable.
+Also, big letters were used to make it more ‘shouting’ so the brand design could be easily noticeable.

 ‘85-’95: The Red Square and ‘Just Do It’